nano-o/tetrabft-tla/README.md

 Finally, for didactic purposes, we apply the same verification techniques to the specification of Paxos found in [Paxos.tla](./Paxos.tla).
 To check it, run `make paxos`.

+If you want to modify things and play around, use [show_cti.sh](./show_cti.sh) to print the latest counterexample to induction found by Apalache.